enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ##   -------
     ##   seqinfo: 24 sequences from an unspecified genome; no seqlengths

-Similar to the GTEx data, the FANTOM5 data is also mapped to GRCh37 (FANTOM Consortium and the RIKEN PMI and CLST (DGT) et al. 2014), so we will have to uplift the GRCh37 coordinates to GRCh38:
+Similar to the GTEx data, the FANTOM5 data is also mapped to GRCh37 \[19\], so we will have to uplift the GRCh37 coordinates to GRCh38:

 ``` r
 fantom <- unlist(liftOver(fantom, ch))